Neppu-Nep/cuny-scheduler-checker/README.md

         3. Close Settings.
 Right-click on your username in the user list or a chat message.
         4. Click `Copy User ID`.

 3.  **Enable the Workflow:** Go to the `Actions` tab in your forked repository.
 Find the "Check CUNY Classes" workflow and make sure it's enabled.
-You might need to trigger it manually once to get it started.
+If it hasn't run before or you want to test it immediately, you might need to trigger it manually: click the `Run workflow` dropdown on the right, then click the green `Run workflow` button.

 Once set up and enabled, the workflow will run automatically every 10 minutes to check for your desired classes.